milebza/milenote/README.md

 # milenote
-A notes application with React.js
+A notes application created while learning React.js

-Demo version
+To try the beta version locally follow the steps below.

 # Usage